tracee/tracee/README.md

 Since you may pass sensitive user information within your TracEE-Context, it is important to cancel the propagation at trust boundaries (like HTTP-Responses to users or third-party Web-Services).
-TracEE offers filter configuration mechanisms that allow you to selectively decide at which point in your application you want to pass around what contextual information.
+TracEE offers filter configuration mechanisms that allow you to selectively decide at which point in your application you want to pass around what contextual identifiers.

 ## Classloader considerations

 You can bundle TracEE with your application or install it as global library to your container.

+You just need to understand, that the invocation context identifiers are stored in the MDC of your logging framework (and therefore also share its lifecycle).
+So when you host multiple applications within a container with classloader isolation, an inter-application invocation context (like remote EJBs) can only be propagated when they share the same MDC (MDCs in the end just little more than a thread-local per class-loader).
+Therefore it is highly recommended to use your containers logging framework because it resides in the container classloader and can be accessed by all your applications.

 # Contributing to TracEE